Thank you for contacting

-The California Franchise Tax Board (FTB) alerts residents about a surge in fraudulent phone calls.
-Scammers impersonate tax officials, demand immediate payment, and threaten arrest, deportation, or license suspension.
-Officials emphasize that legitimate Franchise Tax Board representatives never request prepaid cards, gift cards, or sensitive business account information over the phone.
+The California Franchise Tax Board (FTB) warns residents about fraudulent phone calls in which scammers impersonate tax officials, demand immediate payment, and threaten arrest, deportation, or license suspension.
+Officials note that legitimate Franchise Tax Board representatives do not request prepaid debit cards or sensitive account passwords over the phone.

 How the Franchise Tax Board Scams Work

-Scammers across California pose as Franchise Tax Board agents, demanding immediate payment and threatening arrest, deportation, or license suspension.
-Victims describe being pressured into sending money via wire transfers, prepaid debit cards, or gift cards.
+Scammers pose as Franchise Tax Board agents, demanding immediate payment and threatening arrest, deportation, or license suspension.
+Victims may be pressured into purchasing prepaid debit cards while being kept on the phone.
 These intimidation tactics are designed to make taxpayers comply quickly before they can verify the call.

 Red Flags in Franchise Tax Collection Calls

-• Instructions on how to stay on the phone while buying prepaid cards.
+- Instructions to stay on the phone while purchasing a prepaid debit card.

 The Role of the California Franchise Tax Board